Intubation during CPR was associated with worse survival and brain health

 The imperative to immediately intubate patients in cardiac arrest has an almost gravitational force at most hospitals (or at least at the 8 where I have worked), AHA’s admonitions notwithstanding.
 Unresponsive patient: let’s intubate him!
 Where’s that crash cart?
 Oh yeah … did anyone check a pulse?

 It just seems so … wimpy and inadequate to bag-mask ventilate a patient in cardiac arrest.
 And wait, are you insinuating I can’t do it?
 Oh yeah?
-Watch me! ….
-Um … hey, can you guys stop those compressions for a quick second?
+Watch me!… Um … hey, can you guys stop those compressions for a quick second?
 Or if I glare at you sideways, maybe you’ll not do them so darned well?

 Despite its large size and impressive data set, this observational retrospective study is not conclusive.
 Only a randomized trial could adequately answer the question of whether intubation soon after cardiac arrest is actually worse for patients than holding off until return of spontaneous circulation.
 Such a trial is unlikely to be performed in the U.S.

-The AHA’s 2015 guidance that bag-mask ventilation be considered as good as intubation during CPR will likely take years to be accepted in practice, if ever.
+The AHA’s 2015 guidance that bag-mask ventilation is considered as good as intubation during CPR will likely take years to be accepted in practice, if ever.
 It’s hard to un-teach Johnny (and Jane).
 It’s especially hard for us to un-learn our ABCs.
 Don’t you know they’re your CABs, now?
-You probably forgot, because CABs sounds lame.
+You probably forgot because CABs sounds lame.
 No one sings their CABs.
 And all the CABs were replaced by UBER.
 Unceasing Bloodflow Every Resuscitation?
 Not great either.